-DS indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

-D5 Essay or personal statement X
+D5 Essay or personal statement Х

-D5 Interview X
+D5 Interview Х

-D5 Standardized test scores X
+D5 Standardized test scores Х

-D5 Statement of good standing from prior Х
+Statement of good standing from prior institution(s) Х

-institution(s) ^

-D6 If a minimum high school grade point average is required n/a of transfer applicants, specify (on a 4.0 scale): II/a •
+D6 If a minimum high school grade point average is required of n/a transfer applicants, specify (on a 4.0 scale): II/a

-D7 If a minimum college grade point average is required of n/a transfer applicants, specify (on a 4.0 scale): II/a
+D7 If a minimum college grade point average is required of n/o transfer applicants, specify (on a 4.0 scale): n/a

-- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D8 List any other application requirements specific to transfer applicants:

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+are reviewed on a continuous or rolling basis, place a check mark in the Trolling admission column

+D9 Rolling

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+Priority Date Closing Date Notification Date Reply Date Admission

 D9 Fall 15-Jan 1-Apr 1-May

 D9 Winter

 D9 Spring 1-Oct 15-Nov 1-Dec

-D9 Summer •
+D9 Summer

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to X
+D10 Does an open admission policy, if reported, apply to transfer

-transfer students? ^
+students? ^